 You must meet the following conditions:

-You must be employer and register within eight weeks after you discontinue the insurance in the other EU/EEA country or Switzerland.
+You must be employed and register within eight weeks after you discontinue the insurance in the other EU/EEA country or Switzerland.

 - You must have 296 hours of work within the first 12 weeks/three months in Denmark (148 hours for part-time insured persons).